anirband1/ReduceImageSize/README.md

 # ReduceImageSize
 Dedicated to image size reduction methods without a loss in quality

+Takes advantage of how PNG compression works to reduce sizes.

 ### There are 3 ways to resize an image in this repo.

 - Flat Shading